isaacphi/website/_posts/2014-02-21-new-website.md

 3. Write python script
 4. Boom, problem solved

-Of course step three could be shell scripts calling C code, assembly, arduino code, android stuff etc. But the idea is the same.
+Of course step three could be arduino code, shell scripts calling C code, assembly, android stuff etc. But the idea is the same.
 There is more or less one thing that you have to worry about at a time.
-Most of the pages I read about web design seemed to be written in a completely foreign language.
+When I started reading about web, most of the pages I read seemed to be written in a completely foreign language.
 What was a css and why did I need to javascript (or jquery?) it?